How to Find an Apartment Out of State

 Contact the Landlord

 For the apartments that make your shortlist, get in touch with the landlord.
 Calling instead of emailing will probably be more efficient.
-Let the landlord know of your current situation and how you can’t visit in person.
+Let the landlord know of your current situation, that you are trying to rent an apartment out of state, and how you can’t visit in person.
 Most will be accommodating, and have methods for lease signing for these situations.

 Ask for Photos